D0BR0MYSL/TweakTimeSaver/README.md

 Thanks for reading!
 TweakTimeSaver helped me a lot.
 I hope that it will be useful for You too.

 ## Multilanguage support

+All Windows languages are supported to apply the settings, but messages are displayed using translation files available:

 - English
 - Russian